planetrobbie/terraform-vault/README.md

 # Terraform Vault Provider improvement

-HashiCorp is currently working on improving support on some auth and secret engines.
-Things that I'd like to see supported in the next releases are
+HashiCorp worked on improving support on some auth and secret engines with Terraform Vault provider v2.
+I still need to update this demo to leverage the new features of this new provider !
+For example I'd like to manage the following resources using this provider instead of Vault CLI:

 - User/Userpass creation
 - Transit key creation